selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 - Explaining the "Attention is all you need" paper ([The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/))
 - Coding tranformers in PyTorch ([Coding a ChatGPT Like Transformer From Scratch in PyTorch](https://www.youtube.com/watch?v=C9QSpl5nmrY))

-And each follow an amazing pedigogy, Helping one understand a singluar concept from multiple point of views.
+Each follows an amazing pedigogy, Helping one understand a singular concept from multiple point of views (This blog has been highly influenced by the above works)

-But this hindered my own learning process, as I constantly had to switch between different explanations to completely grasp the idea.
-Hence I have created this blog, which will do the following:
+Here I aim to:

 <!-- add redirects to each section  -->

 - Give an intition of how transformers work
 - Explain what each section of the paper means and how you can understand and implement it
 - Code it down using PyTorch from a beginners perspective

+All in one place.

 ![Meme](https://imgs.xkcd.com/comics/standards_2x.png)
 {add this as a foot note} meme taken from [xkcd](https://xkcd.com/)